isTargino/isTargino/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Developer in progress, passionate about technology and problem-solving.
+I am a Software Engineering Developer in progress, passionate about technology and problem-solving.
 Currently focused on Java, Springboot, databases, and system architecture, while also exploring cloud concepts and NoSQL solutions like DynamoDB.
 I'm always learning, building practical projects, and improving one commit at a time!

-Welcome to my GitHub!
+### Technologies